29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 3 to 9

-Eastern Bluestar is an attractive perennial wildflower that is easy to grow in average conditions.
+Eastern bluestar is an attractive perennial wildflower that is easy to grow in average conditions.
 It prefers full sun but tolerates some shade.
 It prefers medium-moisture, well-drained soil but tolerates a variety of soil conditions.
 Plants are also resistant to deer, so you can grow them just about anywhere!

-The Eastern Bluestar has simple, oblong, pointed leaves that grow along tall stems.
+The Eastern bluestar has simple, oblong, pointed leaves that grow along tall stems.
 Until they bloom, they just look like a clump of leafy green stems.

 In late spring, they bloom with loose clusters of pale blue star-shaped flowers.
 The flowers attract butterflies and other pollinators.
 If the stems grow too long, they may flop over and need to be staked to remain upright.